apache/ozone/hadoop-hdds/docs/content/tools/Debug.md

   limitations under the License.
 -->

-Ozone Debug command (`ozone debug`) is a collection of tools intended to be used only by admins.
+Ozone Debug command (`ozone debug`) is a collection of tools intended to help in debugging and get more information of various components of ozone.

 ```bash
 $ ozone debug --help